International reactions to the 2008 Tibetan unrest: Protests

-There were protests along the route taken by the Olympic torch, in France the route had to be cut short due to the protests while in London attempts were made to snatch the torch and extinguish the flame.
-In San Francisco the authorities changed the route to avoid protesters and US presidential hopeful Barack Obama asked for the games to be boycotted in China if it does not take steps to improve its human rights record.
+There were protests along the route taken by the Olympic torch.
+In France, the route had to be cut short due to the protests, while in London, attempts were made to snatch the torch and extinguish the flame.
+In San Francisco, the authorities changed the route to avoid protesters and US presidential hopeful Barack Obama asked for the games to be boycotted in China if it does not take steps to improve its human rights record.

 International protests

 Asia

-Tibetans living in the Indian state of Meghalaya closed their businesses and staged demonstrations to protest the Chinese crack down in Tibet.
-Hundreds of Tibetan exiles in India marched from the town of Dharamsala to the Indo-Chinese border, to mark their protest against Chinese occupation of Tibet.
+Tibetans living in the Indian state of Meghalaya closed their businesses and staged demonstrations to protest the Chinese crackdown in Tibet.
+Hundreds of Tibetan exiles in India marched from the town of Dharamsala to the Indo-Chinese border, to mark their protest against the Chinese occupation of Tibet.
 Indian authorities arrested more than 100 Tibetan protesters.
 Indian police also arrested a dozen Tibetan exiles attempting to storm the Chinese embassy in New Delhi.

 In Tokyo, Japan, over 100 Tibetans living in Japan and members of a Japanese group supporting Tibetans in exile marched in Tokyo's Yoyogi Park, shouting slogans of protest against China on 16 March.
 It was originally planned as a part of the torch relay for Tibetan Olympics 2008.